Color Contrast Checker guide

 When should I use the Color Contrast Checker?

 Use it when your task matches one of these common needs: Check text color against a page background before publishing.
 Compare brand colors against WCAG AA and AAA thresholds.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the exact foreground text color and background color as #RGB or #RRGGBB hex values.

 What is the Color Contrast Checker doing with my inputs?

-In plain language: The checker converts hex colors to sRGB, calculates relative luminance, then uses the WCAG contrast formula: (lighter + 0.05) / (darker + 0.05).
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The checker normalizes #RGB or #RRGGBB hex colors, converts each sRGB channel to linear light, calculates relative luminance, then uses the WCAG contrast formula: (lighter luminance + 0.05) / (darker luminance + 0.05).
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?

 Contrast ratio is one accessibility check.
-Also review font size, focus states, hover states, icons, disabled controls, and real page context.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also review actual font size and weight, focus states, hover states, selected states, icons, disabled controls, color-blind cues, and the real page background.
+Also check the actual font size, font weight, state, theme, and page background because a color pair can pass in one component and fail in another.

 Related tools